Suske1956/PressureDrop/README.md

 # SiPreDroCal  (Simple Pressure Drop Calculator)
-Version 1.0 June 7th, 2021
+Version 1.1 November 1st, 2021 Development see V1.1_notes.md

 Simple Pressure drop calculator programmed in Python
 License: GNU General Public License v3.0

-Versions for programming an testing:
+Versions for programming and testing:
-Python: version 3.7.3
+Python: version 3.9.2
-Qt:     version 5.11.3
+Qt:     version 5.15.2

 Python scripts: PresDr.py, and PresDrControl.py should be copied to a directory.
 Obviously Python is a requirement.
 On Mac and Linux it is usually preinstalled